lukepulaski/lukepulaski.github.io/94-expos/94-expos-main.md

 On August 11, 1994, with a record of 74-40, the Montreal Expos were the best team in baseball.
 Despite having the second-lowest payroll in Major League Baseball (MLB), they had managed to assemble a team that was on track to finish ahead of baseball's blue-blood franchises in the standings.
 They were better than the Reds.
 Better than the Dodgers.
-Better than those good-for-nothing Yankees.
-Yet none of that mattered, as the Montreal Expos (as well as all other MLB teams) had the rest of their 1994 season cancelled due to a players strike.
+Better than those evil pinstriped ghouls known as the Yankees.
+Yet none of that mattered, as the Montreal Expos (as well as all other
+MLB teams) had the rest of their 1994 season cancelled due to a players strike.
 The remaining regular season and playoffs were postponed and never played.